spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/3-create-test-plan.md

    > 7. Status (Pass/Fail)
    > 8. Comments
    >
    > Please create the test plan in a markdown table format.
-The test plan should cover all the business logic in the current Cobol app.
+The test plan should cover all business rules and operations documented in the specification.
-   >
    > ```

 1. Make sure you can preview the test plan in the `docs/TESTPLAN.md` file.
 If there are any issues, you can continue chatting with Copilot to refine the test plan until you are satisfied with the results.